supportedjs/supported/configuration.md

-# Proposal for configuring supported
+# Policy Configuration

 Teams may want to customize the parameters of a support policy.
+Here are some use cases:
-For instance, a team may want to ignore certain dependencies, i.e. not enforce upgrades for certain dependencies.
-They may also want different upgrade cadences for specific dependencies.
-Lastly, in many cases, simply turning on a support policy and expecting consumers to immediately adhere to the policy is untenable (for instance, a major upgrade with a migration may be eminently required shortly after turning on a support policy).
+* Ignoring certain dependencies, i.e. not enforce upgrades for certain dependencies
+* Different upgrade cadences for specific dependencies
+* Simply turning on a support policy and expecting consumers to immediately adhere to the policy is untenable (for instance, a major upgrade with a migration may be eminently required shortly after turning on a support policy).
 There needs to be a way to provide a grace period for onboarding to the support policy, while still providing a warning for when dependencies must be updated.

-We will not require a configuration file, and will default to 4, 2, and 1 quarter upgrade periods for major, minor, and patch versions respectively.
+To this end, an optional configuration file can be set to customize behavior.
+Without a configuration file, we default to 4, 2, and 1 quarter upgrade periods for major, minor, and patch versions respectively.

 ```JSON
 {